core-wg/oscore/draft-ietf-core-object-security.md

 There SHALL be a security policy defining a maximum unfragmented message size for inner Block options such that messages exceeding this size SHALL be fragmented by the sending endpoint.

-If a CoAP client needs to make multiple concurrent blockwise request operations to the same resource (using Block1) then the client MUST use and process the Request-Tag as defined in Section 3 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
-In particular, the rules in section 3.3.2 of TODO:I-D.draft-amsuess-core-repeat-request-tag MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.
+For blockwise request operations (using Block1) the client MUST use and process the Request-Tag as defined in Section 3 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
+In particular, the rules in section 3.3.1 of TODO:I-D.draft-amsuess-core-repeat-request-tag MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.

-If a CoAP server needs to make multiple concurrent blockwise response operations using Block2 of the same resource (using Block2) then the server MUST use and process the ETag as defined in Section 4 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
+For blockwise response operations (using Block2) the server MUST use and process the ETag as defined in Section 4 of TODO:I-D.draft-amsuess-core-repeat-request-tag.

 ##### Outer Block Options #####

 A CoAP proxy may do block fragmentation on any CoAP message as defined in {{RFC7959}}, in particular an OSCOAP message, and thereby add decompose it into multiple blocks using outer Block options.
 The outer block options are thus neither encrypted nor integrity protected.

-To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy MUST use and process the Request-Tag as specified in section 3.3.1 of TODO:I-D.draft-amsuess-core-repeat-request-tag.
+To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy MUST use and process the Request-Tag as specified in section 3.3.2 of TODO:I-D.draft-amsuess-core-repeat-request-tag.

 An endpoint receiving an OSCOAP message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds the maximum unfragmented message size.
 In the latter case the message SHALL be discarded.
 In the former case, the processing of the OSCOAP message continues as defined in this document.